microsoft/devops-for-windows-apps/README.md

 * [edwardskrod/devops-for-windows-app-distribution-local](https://github.com/edwardskrod/devops-for-windows-apps-distribution-local)

 ## cd.yml

+Build, package, and create a GitHub release for 'Dev' and 'Prod' channels.

 The continuous delivery workflow allows us to build, package and distribute our code for multiple channels such as 'Production' and 'Development.'
 The workflow gets triggered anytime a developer pushes code to the repo that has a git [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 To add a release tag to a commit, run the following commands:
 * git tag 1.0.0.0